mdbdba/tov_tools/pkg/character/character_test_gaps.md

 3. **Dynamic Property Validation**
     - No tests to validate dynamic updates to dependent fields after modifying various attributes in the character (beyond `TestAbilityUpdateReflectsEverywhere`).
 Examples include:
         - Updates to `Lineage` should affect lineage-based traits.
-        - Updates to `ChosenTraits` should propagate correctly across other derived properties in the character.
+        - Updates to `traits` should propagate correctly across other derived properties in the character.

 4. **Interaction Between User-Defined and Predefined Traits**
     - While `TestCharacterCreation` checks `predefinedTraits` and `chosenTraits`, there are no tests for edge cases involving conflicts between the two, such as: